mashlosenok/RNAseq_PAS_finder/README.md

 # RNAseq_PAS_finder
 RNA-seq based polyadenylation sites (PAS) identification using adenine-rich softclips.

+The input files have to be in bam format, indexed and stored in bams/ repository.

 In output bed files candidate polyadenylation sites are filtered:
   -  by pooled Shannon entropy (entropy >= n) -- pas_entropy_{n}_signalCol_filt.bed
   -  for intersection with annotated repeat regions and overlap with borders of genomic A- or T-runs -- pas_entropy_{n}_signalCol_filt.bed